Jake O'Donnell: MLB career

+O'Donnell resigned from the AL after the 1971 season to concentrate on his burgeoning basketball officiating career.
+When four veteran NBA referees jumped to the American Basketball Association before the 1969–70 season, O'Donnell's role as an NBA referee would become more prominent, though he was early in his NBA career.
+This included officiating playoff games that took place in the spring and conflicted with MLB's spring training schedule.
+After the 1971 season, the AL did not agree to allow O'Donnell to start his umpiring job until after the NBA playoffs were complete; and O'Donnell resigned from his career as an MLB umpire, choosing to remain an NBA official.

 O'Donnell's final regular-season baseball game saw him at second base when the Washington Senators were forced to forfeit their final game at Robert F. Kennedy Memorial Stadium to the New York Yankees on September 30, 1971.
 The Senators held a 7–5 lead with two outs in the ninth inning when unruly fans invaded the field, prompting crew chief Jim Honochick to declare the Yankees the victors by a 9–0 count.
 The Senators moved to Arlington, Texas, prior to the 1972 season and became the Texas Rangers.
 Due to the timing of O'Donnell's resignation from the AL, he did not work an event in the Dallas-Fort Worth area until the Dallas Mavericks joined the NBA in October 1980.
 O'Donnell also did not work another event in the District of Columbia, since the NBA's Bullets were in Baltimore at the time of his resignation and moved to Landover, Maryland, in 1973, where they played at the Capital Centre before moving to the MCI Center in downtown Washington in 1997.

 Jim Evans, who was a fill-in for a handful of American League games in 1971, was named as O'Donnell's permanent replacement for the 1972 season.
 Evans went on to work nearly 28 seasons before he was forced out in 1999 by the failed mass resignation strategy of Major League Umpires Association President Richie Phillips, who coincidentally was a friend of O'Donnell's, as both lived in Philadelphia.
 Phillips was also the NBA Referee's Association President until he was forced out by Darell Garretson, with whom O'Donnell frequently clashed, in the 1980s.